 We are an award-winning and industry-leading utilities organization committed to our customers, community interests, and the environment.
 To learn more about our organization, please visit our website at www.sfwater.or

 We are Enterprise Workforce Planning (EWP), a team within Human Resource Services at the SFPUC.
 We were founded in 2014 to address changing workforce needs and succession planning issues at the SFPUC.
+We strive to create a workplace with thriving, diverse, and engaged employees using innovative, behavioral science-based consulting to the SFPUC.

-We are engaged in various projects that support the development and implementation of strategic workforce planning efforts.
 As a Workforce Planning Associate, you are regularly exposed to relevant decision makers within the SFPUC and are given unique opportunities to impact the organization through collaboration with teams spanning a wide-variety of occupations.
 To learn more about working at the SFPUC, visit our career site at www.sfwater.org/careers.

 The duration of this internship is 6 months to 1 year, with an opportunity to extend the duration of the position based on exemplary performance.

-We are looking for associates who:
+For both positions, we are looking for associates who:

 • Are highly organized, with great attention to detail while always keeping the larger picture in mind